Got more Salesforce.com logins that you can shake a stick at, get them under control with Trapdoor. Trapdoor securely stores

 Preferences Window, where you can see the list of browsers detected.

-System RequirementsRequires Mac OSX 10.5, and at least one Salesforce.com account
+System RequirementsRequires Mac OSX 10.8 or later, and at least one Salesforce.com account

 Download the latest version of Trapdoor